Master of Arts in Language and Linguistics

 Please refer to the pages for each subject for all courses (under Master level courses).
 There you will find information on which courses are given: Courses

 Your optional courses can be within language and linguistics or in other areas, as long as they are relevant for your degree.
 They can be in the first (bachelor) or second (master) cycle.
 If you would like to take a course at the bachelor level or at an other department, you need to apply and get admitted through www.antagning.se (the Swedish site).
 Apply at latest October15/April15.

 Note that you are allowed to include no more than 30 credits from the bachelor level in your master degree (15 credits for a one year master).
 Your choice of courses must be agreed to by the contactperson in your specialisation and the programme coordinator.

-Elective courses spring term 2021
+Elective/Optional courses autumn term 2021

 First half of the semester

-- Linguistics: The Origins of Language (LINN25)
+- Linguistics: The Archaeology of Language (LINN30)